akesterson/mercy/puppet/README.md

 This puppet module assumes that you have:

 * A RabbitMQ broker that we can use for Celery tasks
-* Working apache on localhost with a puppet service we can notify
+* Working apache on localhost, with mod_wsgi enabled and with a puppet service we can notify
 * Working python 2.7 and pip on localhost
 * Working postgres with a username, password, and database for mercy to use